cesium-ml/cesium/doc/install.md

 2. Clone the repository: `git clone https://github.com/cesium-ml/cesium.git`
 3. `cd cesium && pip install -e .`

 Note that cesium requires a C99 compiler, which in particular excludes MSVC.
-On Windows, a different compiler like MinGW has to be used.
-Please refer to the [instructions for installing Cython & MinGW on Windows](https://cython.readthedocs.io/en/latest/src/tutorial/appendix.html#appendix-installing-mingw-on-windows).
+On Windows, we recommend clang.

 ## Testing